tblume1992/BetaBoost/README.md

 Initiate a BetaBoost object and fit a XgBoost model.
 Returns a XgBoost Train Object.

-Betaboosting assumes that there is some spike in the learning rate that exists which can give optimal performance, a beta kernel with a floor is used for convenience.
+Betaboosting assumes that there is some spike in the learning rate that exists which can give 'optimal' performance, a beta kernel with a floor is used for convenience.

 A quick example with some toy data.
 Found this example awhile ago for learning rate decay: